 So what's the appeal?
-We can't ignore the fact that the brand's star has risen alongside 2019's minimalist renaissance, but unlike some of the more austere offerings, Bottega always manages to add a detail here or a colourway there to hold our interest and separate itself from the crowd.
+We can't ignore the fact that the brand's star has risen alongside last year's minimalist renaissance, but unlike some of the more austere offerings, Bottega always manages to add a detail here or a colourway there to hold our interest and separate itself from the crowd.
 It's this combination of classic yet current, luxurious yet accessible that makes its appeal so potent.
 “Daniel Lee has brought a fresh perspective and sense of modernity to the house," explains Cassie Smart, Head of Womenswear Buying at MATCHESFASHION.com.
 "His reinterpretation of classic design elements is exciting for new customers in addition to the longstanding fans of the brands.”

 Add to this the fact that people are becoming increasingly mindful of their consumption, meaning that suddenly those transient, OTT designer buys are looking a little less appealing.
 Instead, fashion lovers are looking for quality, longevity and a sense of exclusivity, something that some designer brands have arguably lost in recent years.

 No place was this style phenomenon more evident than on the pavements of fashion week.
-Not only was every other person clutching one of Bottega's oversized leather totes, but there were countless showgoers who clad themselves head-to-toe in the brand: Leather shorts with a skinny-knit top and a quilted coat with colour-pop boots.
+Not only was every other person clutching one of Bottega's oversize leather totes, but there were countless showgoers who clad themselves head-to-toe in the brand: Leather shorts with a skinny-knit top and a quilted coat with colour-pop boots.
 It was a proper Bottega lovefest.
 We scoured the street style and found too many Bottega street style shots to include in this article, but these are some of our favourites.
 Scroll down to see how the style set championed the brand of the year…